wmandai/workice-docs/docs/source/install.rst

 - If everything went well, you should get a success screen.
 Click on **Exit** and login using admin account you created above.

 ..
-ATTENTION:: You will need to setup email sending inorder to verify users accounts.
-More on that in next article.
+ATTENTION:: You will need to setup email inorder to verify users accounts.
+More on that in next article (Configure)

 Artisan Installer